invertase/react-native-apple-authentication/INITIAL_SETUP.md

 ![Xcode signing and capabilities](docs/images/xcode-signin-capabilities.png)

-* You will need to sign as a team if you have this error message.
+* You will need to sign in as a team if you have this error message.

 ![Xcode team sign in](docs/images/xcode-signin-team.png)